uhop/dcl-site/source/docs/mini/dcl/index.md

 Many JS OOP packages skip the correct linearization step hoping that everything will be right as is.
 Unfortunately it can be a source of extremely hard-to-find bugs.
-Besides mixins use inheritance routinely to indicate their relative dependencies so duplicates will occure natirally.
+Besides mixins use inheritance routinely to indicate their relative dependencies so duplicates will occure naturally.

 ### I write only small programs.
 I don't need no linearization, right?